ableco/codeable-exercises/week-5-extended-project/README.md

-# We are space team
+# We are The space team

-To execute this project you only need to execute these commands:
+To execute this project, only need to execute these commands:

 ```sh
 $ chmod +x init.sh